rob-linton/publickeyserver/ACE/ace.md

 Thw ACE protocol uses the same REST API mechanism as EST and provides the following endpoints:

 `GET /cacerts`
 `POST /simpleenroll`
+`GET /serverkeygen`

 Because the EST protocol does not provide a mechanism for the retrieval of public keys, the extra endpoint has been implemented:

-`GET /cert/` `alias`
+`GET /cert?alias={alias}`

 GET /cacerts
 ------------
-Returns a PKCS#12 certificate of the CA root signing authority for this server.
+Returns a PEM x.509 certificate of the CA root signing authority for this server.

 ```
 Return format:
-  application/x-pkcs12
+  application/json
 ```

 POST /simpleenroll